Digital Signatures

 Diagram showing the message we want to sign being added to (r multiplied by the private key).

-Including transaction hash ties the signature to one transaction (so it can't be used within a different transaction).
+Including the transaction hash ties the signature to one transaction (so it can't be used within a different transaction).

 Finally, for good measure, we divide all of this by that initial random number we started with: